Butlin's: Reds TV

 The origins of the in-house TV system began in 1995 when Butlins decided to make use of the then 'empty' fifth channel (Channel 5 was still two years away from its launch).
 A teletext system was installed, together with a backing of incidental music, overseen by Redcoat/Stage Manager Tony Filer – and piped through to the guests' chalets to provide first an alternative, then an accompaniment to the printed programme of events.
 Filer (now a successful radio producer) installed a video camera in the new 'studio' to enable visiting celebrity interviews and 'Know your Redcoats' discussions to be shown.
-The Butlins 'Channel 5' name was changed to 'BTV' a year before the new fifth terrestrial TV channel emerged – and later became known as 'Reds TV'.
+The Butlins 'Channel 5' name was changed to 'BTV' a year before the new fifth terrestrial TV channel launched – and later became known as 'Reds TV'.

 Publicity

 Butlins badges

-When booking in on arrival at Butlins (camp or hotel) each camper was issued with an enamel badge to wear for the duration of their holiday.
+From 1936 until 1967, on arrival at Butlins each camper was issued with an enamel badge unique to that camp or hotel, to wear for the duration of their holiday.
 The badge granted the camper readmission to the site should they take a trip out during their stay.
-Badges were worn with pride.
-Campers kept badges from previous holidays and wore them all on a ribbon.

-Each year a different badge was produced for each camp with the name of the camp and the year forming part of the design.

-The badges were made of die-stamped metal (usually brass), highly polished or chrome plated with the brightly coloured design made of vitreous enamel using a process similar to Champlevé but the troughs being stamped in rather than carved.

 Each camp had at least one badge each year, with most of the larger camps having several colour variations throughout the season for improved security.
 Occasionally, two different designs would be used in one season.

-Each badge was handmade by jewellery manufacturers in London, Dublin or in Birmingham's 'Jewellery Quarter'.
-The quality and beauty of the badges have ensured that many survive as heirlooms and are very collectable.

-A collection of one badge per camp per year would total 192 badges.
-However, the myriad colour variations and additional 'special' badges would take the collection to over 1200 badges (although there is no definitive list of all variations).
+The badges were made of die-stamped metal (usually brass), highly polished or chrome plated with the brightly coloured design made of vitreous enamel using a process similar to Champlevé but the troughs being stamped in rather than carved.